vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 # database2 and database1 both have the same relationship with respect to the instance object after these calls
 ```

+> Important: Relationships must not have cycles.
+For example, object1 `parentOf` object2, object2 `parentOf` object3, object3 `parentOf` object1 creates a cycle.

 > ![Result of the above code](adding_relationships.png)
 >
 > Result of the above code.
 The db1 and db2 objects are both children of the 'instance' object.
 The health of a child object can impact the health of a parent object.